Riada125/Project-1/README.md

 - I'm pleased with the look and feel of the game in terms of its appearance and the sounds and the satisfaction of removing enemy ships.

+- The project really helped to consolidate my knowledge of JavaScript, HTML and CSS and interacting with the DOM.

 ## Potential future features

-- The Death Star was originally intended to move and fire, but as the project deadline loomed - this proved tricky to implement without compromising the ship's dramatic entrance, which was preferable.
-Ultimately
+- The Death Star was originally intended to move and fire, but as the project deadline loomed this proved tricky to implement without compromising the ship's dramatic entrance, which was preferable.
+Ultimately, I'm happy with a stationary boss, but perhaps in future I'll make it a bit more of a threat to the player...

+- I'd be keen to make this game mobile friendly.
+I treated the task as the first try-out of my JavaScript knowledge.

 ## Lessons learned

-****Coming soon****
+- Design mobile first.
+I did this with my follow-up game, [Monkey Tennis](https://github.com/mjadair/Monkey-Tennis)